joe-taylor/ansibletests/README.md

 ## Usage

-cd into a directory, follow any applicable instructions (if present in the associated README), and then run `vagrant up`.
-Use `vagrant ssh` to inspect what's been provisioned in that folder's vm.
+cd into a directory, follow any applicable instructions present in the folder's README, and then run `vagrant up`.
+Optionally, use `vagrant ssh` to inspect what's been provisioned in that folder's vm.
 Finally, use `vagrant destroy -f` to destroy the vms when you're finished.

 e.g.